HISP India started as a loose network of like-minded individuals who combined their knowledge about software

-This emphasizes collective rather than individual based action and believes we learn best in collectives rather than as individuals.
-A key focus of our efforts is on enabling networks through the sharing of ideas, experiences, best practices, software products, and training material across the different entities at various levels (global, national, sub-national) engaged in similar action.
+This emphasizes the belief that we learn best in collectives rather as individuals.
+A key focus of our efforts is on enabling networks through the sharing of ideas, experiences, best practices, software products, and training material across the different entities at various levels (global, national, sub-national).
 Working with open source solutions and ideology is core to enabling collective action.

-This implies that we cannot try to adopt global products and practices with out them being sensitively adopted into local socio-technical contexts.
-Context which reflects existing technical, institutional and cultural conditions, implies a global solution cannot be universally applied across all settings, but needs to be tailored and cultivated in particular settings.
-Principles of participatory design is key to understanding context, and ensuring they are proactively considered in the system design.
+A global solution cannot be universally applied across all settings but needs to be tailored and cultivated in particular local socio-technical contexts.
+These contexts reflect existing technical, institutional and cultural conditions.
+Principles of participatory design are key to understanding context and ensuring they are proactively considered in the system design.

-HISP India's core expertise is broadly in the domain of public health informatics, and specifically concerning the design, development, implementation, and support of DHIS2 based applications for governments in India and other South East Asian countries(e.g. Nepal, Bhutan, Bangladesh, and Sri Lanka) and international organizations (e.g. WHO, PATH, CHAI, and various others).
+Our work is in the domain of public health informatics, and specifically concerning the design, development, implementation, and support of DHIS2 based applications for governments and international organizations (WHO, PATH, CHAI and others).
+HISP India has a collaborative MoU with the University of Oslo (UiO) and jointly works on various DHIS2 related projects, including in the conduct of International DHIS2 related topics in India, HISP India trainers act as resource persons for other global academies in Africa and Asia.
+In addition to DHIS2, we also have experience in building non-DHIS2 based systems for Human Resources, Hospitals (based on OpenMRS), MHealth, ODK, and integrations across these systems.
 HISP India is one of the oldest and most proactive partners in the global HISP Network and has worked in Nepal, Bangladesh, Bhutan, Sri Lanka, Indonesia and Tajikistan.
-HISP India has a collaborative MoU with the University of Oslo (UiO) and jointly works on various DHIS2 related projects, including in the conduct of International DHIS2 related topics in India, HISP India trainers act as resource persons for other global academies in Africa and Asia.
-In addition to DHIS2, HISP India also has experience in building non-DHIS2 based systems for Human Resources, Hospitals (based on OpenMRS), MHealth, ODK, and integrations across these systems.